The Government has vowed to tackle extremism ‘in all its forms’.

 The Freedom Association is a non-partisan, centre-right, libertarian pressure group.
 TFA believes in the freedom of the individual in all aspects of life to as great an extent as possible.
 As such, we seek to challenge all erosion of civil liberties and campaign in support of individual liberty and freedom of expression.

 Caroline Lucas MP, co-leader, Green Party of England and Wales

 The Christian Institute exists for “the furtherance and promotion of the Christian religion in the United Kingdom” and “the advancement of education”.
 It is a non-denominational Christian charity committed to upholding the truths of the Bible.
 It is supported by individuals and churches throughout the UK.

 English PEN is the founding centre of a global literary network.
 We work to defend and promote freedom of expression, and to remove barriers to literature.

 The Manifesto Club campaigns against the hyperregulation of everyday life.
 We support free movement across borders, free expression and free association.
 We believe that the freedom issues of the twenty-first century cut across old political boundaries, and require new schools of political thought, and new methods of campaigning and organisation.

-Rt Hon David Davis MP, Secretary of State for Exiting the EU
+Rt Hon David Davis MP, former Secretary of State for Exiting the EU

 Prof Timothy Garton Ash